 Jesus Christ is the narrow door and the only door.
-He stands at that door everyday knocking gently for them that disbelief, them that have fallen away from Him, those battling with sin, those who are broken hearted… He stands knocking at the door of every single person.
+He stands at that door everyday knocking gently – for those who do not believe in Him, those who have fallen away from Him, those battling with sin, and those who are broken hearted… He stands knocking at the door of every single person’s heart.

 It is my hope and prayer, that all men and women will open the door and strive to enter that narrow door.
 For a time is coming and is already upon us; when the hearts of men will wax cold and be too hardened to hear that gentle nudge by the Holy Spirit, and will fail to recognize the hour of their visitation.

 Wishing you all a blessed week ahead.

 May the Lord bless you and keep you and be gracious unto you. ~